adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 > How will users (or other contributors) benefit from this work?
 What would be the headline in the release notes or blog post?

-One blog post headline: "Keras models can be used in advanced hyperparameter optimization with Ray Tune or Dask-ML."
+One blog post headline: "Keras models can be used with the advanced hyperparameter optimization techniques found in Dask-ML and Ray Tune."

 Users will also benefit with easier usage; they won't run into any of these
 errors:

-* Scikit-Learn recommends using Joblib for model persistence ([source][skper]).
-  That means people try to save Scikit-Learn estimators to disk with Joblib.
+* People try to save Scikit-Learn meta-estimators with Keras components using the serialization libraries Joblib or Dill.
   This fails because Keras models can not be serialized without a custom method.
-Examples of failures include [SO#59872509], [SO#37984304] and [SO#48295661], and [SO#51110834] uses a different serialization library (dill).
+Examples include [SO#59872509], [SO#37984304] and [SO#48295661], and [SO#51110834].
-* Using custom parallelization strategies requires serialization support through Pickle; however, many parallelization libraries like Joblib and Dask don't special case Keras models.
+* Using custom parallelization strategies requires serialization support through Pickle; however, many parallelization libraries don't special case Keras models (e.g, Joblib).
 Relevant errors are most common in hyperparameter optimization with Scikit-Learn's parallelization through Joblib ([TF#33204] and [TF#34697]) or parallelization through Dask ([dask-ml#534]).
 * Lack of Pickle support can complicate saving training history like in